Steering bearing adjustment of BMW motorcycle telescopic forks

 The idea is to loosen the locking clamp, adjust the split collar and then tighten the locking clamp.
-It isn’t so easy to do and end up with an adjustment that will assure long life of the bearings.
+It isn’t so easy to do and end up with an adjustment that will assure the long life of the bearings.

 The split collar system is the hardest to adjust because the initial adjustment of the collar is changed by tightening the locking clamp around it.
-The split collar has 4 holes (not shown) in the side.
+The split collar has 4 holes (not shown) on the side.
 The holes are for a tool to be inserted for turning.
 As one turns the split collar to tighten the bearings, the gap spreads apart somewhat.

 Think of a nut and bolt.
 The nut is loose on the bolt and can be wobbled slightly.
 It could also be moved up and down on the bolt, but by an even smaller amount.
-The steering stem is the “bolt” and the split collar is the “nut.”
-With only those two parts they have some “play.”
+The steering stem is the “bolt,” and the split collar is the “nut.”
+With only those two parts, they have some “play.”
 The “nut” will wiggle on the “bolt.”
 Back to the actual parts.
-If one now tightens the split collar, it will spread the gap apart more and the “play” increases.
+If one now tightens the split collar, it will spread the gap apart more, and the “play” increases.
 Some of it’s tightening gets translated into tighter bearings and some into “spreading” the collar.

 Later, when one is happy with the bearing tightness and then tries to lock the collar into place with the clamp, it squeezes the collar and reduces the gap.
 This tightens the bearings even more than the initial setting.
 When the job is finished, the bearings are too tight.
 That accelerates notching even faster.

-Old system, in place on the steering stem.
+The old system, in place on the steering stem.

 The system from 72 on

 This is the “improved” locking nut that has no split.
 This type should be used to replace the older (1968-71) split collar system.
-On this one, just tighten it to zero play and tighten the large nut above the upper triple clamp plate.
+On this one, tighten it to zero play and tighten the large nut above the upper triple clamp plate.
 Tightening down the locking nut on top of the triple clamp adds in just enough pressure to be about right for the desired pre-load.
 The 4 notches around the edge have replaced the 4 holes of the older system.
-A tool that is supplied in the tool kit is made for reaching in and hooking onto one of the notches.
-Many just reach in with a punch and hammer it to the desired place.
-That just bungs up the square edges.
+A tool that is supplied in the toolkit is made for reaching in and hooking onto one of the notches.
+Many mechanics reach in with a punch and hammer it to the desired place.
+That bungs up the square edges.

 Maximum bearing life

-For maximum steering bearing life one must satisfy a few conditions.
+For maximum steering bearing life, one must satisfy a few conditions.

 1. Keep it lubricated.
 Some owners have modified the stem to allow greasing with a grease gun.
 I have never done it.

 3. Adjust it to the correct amount.
 The longest life of a taper bearing is with a tiny bit of preload.
 That means to tighten it to some small amount beyond the point of no free play.
-How much is the question.
+How much is the question?
 If you have just replaced the bearings, I suggest that you over tighten the bearings and then back off to what you need.
 This will help assure that they have seated properly.

 In either case, the correct tightness is so that no free play exists.
-Free play is hard to detect accurately while the bike is sitting on the centerstand, but one can get close.
+Free play is hard to detect accurately while the bike is sitting on the center stand, but one can get close.
 Just grab the lower fork legs (castings) from the front and pull towards yourself.
 If you still have the adjustment loose, then you can feel the play.
 Have your friend slowly tighten up the adjuster while you are checking the play.
-You may be able to get it really close, but don’t be discouraged if this doesn’t work for you.
+You may be able to get it close, but don’t be discouraged if this doesn’t work for you.
 My highly experienced mechanics sometimes had trouble getting it exactly right the first time by this method.

 It is usual for the steering adjustment to “seat in” after riding a few hundred miles, so check it often.
 We always asked our customers to come back after several hundred miles for a free adjustment.
 Readjusting once is usually enough, but keep checking it anyway.

-It is very easy to test for an “out of round” brake drum, or warped disc.
+It is easy to test for an “out of round” brake drum, or a warped disc.
 With the bike on the center stand and the front wheel in the air, give it a spin.
 Gently squeeze the front brake lever.
 Hold it at the point where it gives the slightest amount of braking.
 The wheel should slowly come to an even stop.
-Keep the brake lever in one place, gently turn the wheel by hand and it should not have a “free place” and then a “tight place.”
+Keep the brake lever in one place, gently turn the wheel by hand, and it should not have a “free place” and then a “tight place.”
 If the drum is “out of round” then the shimmy caused by that can be easily confused with one caused by loose steering bearings.